Kaa – The Forest

-Kaa – The Forest is a 2024 Indian Tamil-language adventure thriller film directed by Nanjil and starring Andrea Jeremiah and Salim Ghouse.
-Sundar C. Babu has composed music for this film.
-The film was released after a six year delay.
-This film marks Ghouse's final film and posthumous appearance.

-The film previewed on 28 March 2024 and was set to release theatrically the next day before getting delayed again due to legal and financial issues.
+Kaa: The Forest (Note: "Kaa" is short for Kaadu or Kaanagam, meaning jungle or forest.) is a 2024 Indian Tamil-language survival thriller film directed by Nanjil and starring Andrea Jeremiah and Salim Ghouse.
+Sundar C. Babu composed the music.
+The film, produced by Shalom Studios, began production in April 2018, but was delayed for six years.
+It marks Ghouse's final film and posthumous appearance.
+The film premiered in March 2024 and was set to release theatrically the same month before getting delayed again due to legal and financial issues.
+It was eventually released on 13 February 2026.

+Plot

+A wildlife photographer, a forest guard and a henchman's lives are intertwined in this film, in which the characters fight to be alive.